cncf/tag-security/assessments/projects/in-toto/self-assessment.md

-Once the software supply chain layout is defined, the project owner will sign it with his private key and publish it so clients can use it for verification.
+Once the software supply chain layout is defined, the project owner will sign it with their private key and publish it so clients can use it for verification.

 #### Link metadata and Functionaries